-Keeping in mind that we are consciously working on disagreeing lovingly actually helps us to remember to do it.
+Keeping in mind that we’re consciously working on being loving in our disagreements actually helps us to remember to do it.

-In the end, we’ll all be judged on how well we live up to Christ’s expectations and commandments for us.
-John Newton knew that even good Christians have people in their lives who are hard to love at the moment.
+In the end, we’ll all be judged on how well we live up to the expectations and commandments Jesus has given us.
+John Newton, former slaver and author of the hymn “Amazing Grace,” knew that good folks can have people in their lives who are hard to love at the moment.
 He said,

 In a little while you will meet in heaven; this brother will then be dearer to you than the nearest friend you have upon earth is to you now.
 Anticipate that period in your thoughts; and though you might find it necessary to oppose his views, view him personally as a kindred soul, with whom you are to be happy in Christ FOREVER.
 (John Newton)